- 750g Charlotte new potato, skins left on

 - 1 tbsp semi-skimmed milk

-- 8 spring onion, ends trimmed, halved lengthways and sliced
+- 8 spring onions, ends trimmed, halved lengthways and sliced

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…